danielepantaleone/BlueConnect/README.md

 do {
     // The following will try to establish a connection to a BLE peripheral for at most 60 seconds.
     // If the connection cannot be established within the specified amount of time, the connection
-    // attempt is dropped and notified by raising an appropriate error.
-If the connection is not
+    // attempt is dropped and notified by raising an appropriate error. try await centralManagerProxy.waitUntilReady()
-    // established then nothing is advertised on the combine publisher. try await centralManagerProxy.waitUntilReady()
     try await centralManagerProxy.connect(
         peripheral: peripheral,